 At Saint Isabella, we pride ourselves on providing our students with the latest technology to augment their educational experience.
 Technology is not an end to itself; rather, it is one means by which we teach our students.
-Every student, Kindergarten through Grade 8, has access to iPads and Apple laptops.
+Every student, Kindergarten through Grade 8, has access to iPads and Chromebooks.
 We also have a dedicated technology teacher to ensure our students know how to effectively utilize computers and educational software.
 Many of our classrooms have been retrofitted with Smart Boards, which are interactive white boards that allow teachers and students to make presentations incorporating a variety of technology from various teaching tools.
 All students have access to our iPad cart.
-Grades 6, 7 and 8 use their own iPads as part of their classroom experience.
+Grades 3-7 use Chromebooks in the classroom and Grade 8 uses their own iPads as part of their classroom experience.

 Saint Isabella provides tremendous educational value.

-The following tuition plan is in effect for the 2015-2016 school year.
-A non-refundable student registration fee is due each spring.
+The following tuition plan is in effect for the 2018-2019 school year.
+A non-refundable student registration fee is due each Spring.
 Tuition is subject to incremental annual increases.